imgly/pesdk-react-native/README.md

 ## License Terms

-Make sure you have a commercial license for the PhotoEditor SDK before releasing your app.
+Make sure you have a commercial license for PhotoEditor SDK before releasing your app.
 A commercial license is required for any app or service that has any form of monetization: This includes free apps with in-app purchases or ad supported applications.
 Please contact us if you want to purchase the commercial license.

 ## Support and License